-The facility shall count each user who has completed registration, obtained required permissions for remote access, has a valid user agreement, and submitted an experiment safety form.
+The facility shall count only one user per an approved proposal regardless of the number of coinvestigators, and only if there was no On-Site User under the same proposal.
+The user has completed registration, obtained required permissions for remote access, has a valid user agreement, and submitted an experiment safety form.

-• Data Users: N/A. None of these facilities generate electronic data archives that would be utilized by the external community.
-An individual who reduces and/or analyzes data and who is neither an On-Site nor a Remote User is not counted as a Data User.
+• Data Users: N/A. An individual who reduces and/or analyzes data and who is neither an On-Site nor a Remote User is not counted as a Data User.

-Category: Magnetic Fusion Research Facilities Steward: Fusion Energy Sciences Facilities:
+Category: Magnetic Fusion Research Facilities

-- Alcator C-Mod Tokamak
+Steward: Fusion Energy Sciences

-- DIII-D Tokamak
+• DIII-D Tokamak

-- National Spherical Torus Experiment (NSTX)
+National Spherical Torus Experiment Upgrade (NSTX-U)